It’s to Die For: Caring for the Poor in an Age of Consumerism

 Is it Worth the Risk?

-In the Book of Esther (I LOVE that girl!), Mordecai tells her she must go to the King to save her people, a life-threatening proposition for her.
+In the Book of Esther (I LOVE that girl!), Mordecai tells her she must go to the King to save her people, which was a life-threatening proposition for her.
 He asks her to consider that this may be God’s calling, “Yet who knows whether you have come to the kingdom for such a time as this?”
 And her reply?
 You gotta love this!
 “And so I will go to the king, which is against the law, and if I perish, I perish!”

 So often, God calls, and we’re afraid to answer.
-If we choose to ignore him, he may eventually go away, but the loss will be ours, not his because he will find someone else.
+If we choose to ignore Him, He may eventually go away, but the loss will be ours, not His, because He will find someone else.
 Yes, a call from God probably is risky.
-He’s a risk expert.
-Remember, he took the ultimate chance by giving us free will to tell him “No”.
-He has also provided examples of many Risk Takers to lead the way.
-Not the least of which was Jesus.
-Of course, if you think Jesus is too difficult to emulate, you could start with any of the misfits he hand-picked to follow in his footsteps.
+He’s the risk expert.
+Remember, He took the ultimate chance by giving us free will to tell Him “No.”

 We lived close enough to the City Center to walk there on occasion.
 One morning, I walked to the post office to mail some letters before going to work.
 My time was limited, so I was in a hurry.
-By then, the route was so familiar that I barely noticed the things that had taken my breath away just a few months earlier: The iron gates dividing the Protestants from the Catholics and the murals telling of each side’s pain and suffering during the “Troubles”.
+By then, the route was so familiar that I barely noticed the things that had taken my breath away just a few months earlier: The iron gates dividing the Protestants from the Catholics and the murals telling of each side’s pain and suffering during the “Troubles.”
 They no longer seemed quite so shocking.

 On this day, God taught me a most profound lesson on the streets of Belfast.
 I was about to meet Bernie, my alcoholic teacher.
 On my mission to tick off another task before work, I noticed a woman lying on the sidewalk.
 People passing her seemed to be oblivious to her.
 I even saw some crossing to the other side of the street.
-And here’s me as I walk past her, “I wonder if she’s alive”.
+And here’s me as I walk past her, “I wonder if she’s alive.”
 But did I stop?
 No. And then came that “Holy nudge” I knew so well.

 Dang it!
 Not now.
 “Lord, don’t you have other heathens to reckon with?”
 I must have walked another five minutes before God got the best of me.
-I guess I thought I could out-pace him.
+I guess I thought I could out-pace Him.
 I kept hearing, “Go back”.
 That’s all.
 Nothing about what I was supposed to do once I got there.
 No. That would have been too easy.

 Fine.
 So, back I went.